scikit-hep/uproot5/docs-sphinx/basic.rst

 Data, including nested TDirectories, are not read from disk until they are explicitly requested with square brackets (or another Mapping function, like :py:meth:`~uproot4.reading.ReadOnlyDirectory.values` or :py:meth:`~uproot4.reading.ReadOnlyDirectory.items`).

-You can get the names of classes without reading the objects using :py:meth:`~uproot4.reading.ReadOnlyDirectory.classnames`.
+You can get the names of classes without reading the objects by using :py:meth:`~uproot4.reading.ReadOnlyDirectory.classnames`.

 .. code-block:: python